Purdue-Artificial-Intelligence-in-Music/Companion-code/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository
-2. Install the required dependencies:
+2. Install the required dependencies
+3. Run the file 'threaded_parent_with_buffer.py'

 ## Usage